rogerbinns/apsw/_sources/textsearch.rst.txt

 * :mod:`apsw.fts5query` module for generating, parsing, and modifying FTS5 queries
 * :mod:`apsw.fts5aux` module with auxiliary functions and helpers
-* :mod:`apsw.unicode` module supporting the latest version of Unicode:
+* :mod:`apsw.unicode` module supporting the latest version of Unicode which can be used to ingest text into FTS5, and split, highlight, and format text results coming out:

   * Splitting text into user perceived characters (grapheme clusters), words, sentences, and line breaks.